joelclaudius/django-discord/README.md

 # django-discord
-This is a discord like application developed using django
+This is a discord like application developed using django.